UH-CI/agave-container-workshop-08072018/Introduction-UH.md

 ### Helpers

 - Ron Merrill - UH ITS Cyberinfrasture
 - David Schanzenbach - UH ITS Cyberinfrastructure
 - Jennifer Geis - UH ITS Cyberinfrastructure

-Special Thanks to Michelle Choe for help with setup, check-in and refreshments
+Special Thanks to Michelle Choe, Joyce Chun, Michelle Emoto and Iris Takamiya for help with setup, check-in and refreshments

 ## Acknowledgement